jonathanj/fugue/README.rst

 Example
 -------

-A `basic HTTP API example`_ that returns a personal greeting based on a URL path:
+A `basic HTTP API example`_ that returns a personal greeting based on a route:

 ..
 This should be a literal include, but those are prohibited by Github's processors for security reasons.